 The popularity of pulses has been rising in recent years—2017 was even declared the year of the pulse by the United Nations—but the name itself might not ring a bell with most home cooks.
 So what exactly are these suddenly trendy ingredients?
 In short, a pulse is the edible seed of legumes and includes all types of beans, peas, and lentils.

-The flavors of various pulses vary widely, but all share a few common characteristics They're low in fat, but high in lots of good stuff (folate, potassium, iron and other vitamins).
-As a great source of plant-based protein, pulses are a good option for vegetarians and vegans, but meat eaters benefit from eating them as well.
-Pulses will keep you feeling fuller for longer and can help with weight management, plus the risk of diabetes, high cholesterol, and heart disease.
+The flavors of various pulses vary widely, but all share a few common characteristics.
+Pulses are a good option for vegetarians and vegans, but meat-eaters benefit from eating them as well.
+Pulses will keep you feeling fuller for longer.

 The United Nations Food and Agriculture Organization officially recognizes that pulse crops fall into 11 different types: chickpeas, dry beans, broad beans (fava beans), lentils, dry peas, cow peas, pigeon peas, bambara beans, vetches, lupins, and a group called pulse nes, which includes several smaller categories.